ChronixDB/chronix.timeseries/chronix-timeseries/README.md

 }

 dependencies {
-	compile 'de.qaware.chronix:chronix-kassiopeia:0.1.1'
+	compile 'de.qaware.chronix:chronix-kassiopeia:latestVersion'
 }
 ```

-### TimeSeries
+### GenericTimeSeries

-A time series is a list of timestamps, each timestamp being a (T, V)-pair
+A generic time series is a list of timestamps, each timestamp being a (T, V)-pair
 with T (for type of time) a Comparable and no assumptions about V (for type of value).
 Throughout the package,
 the T-values (time) of a time series are assumed non-decreasing.

 There are two approaches:
-a) Put the list into an object of class TimeSeries.
+a) Put the list into an object of class GenericTimeSeries.
 This class guarantees its integrity and provides several useful methods.
 b) Forget about the class and apply static methods of TimeSeriesUtil directly to iterators of timestamps,
    unwinding the input iterators stepwise.
 This can be an enormous advantage.

 We describe (a) first and then (b).

-TimeSeries can be created from iterables or iterators of (time, value)-pairs.
+GenericTimeSeries can be created from iterables or iterators of (time, value)-pairs.
 The idea behind this class is mainly that it considers time series stepwise constant functions defined for values of T.
-So, the TimeSeries created by the pairs [(0, 7), (10, 70)] would evaluate to null (= undefined) on the interval
+So, the GenericTimeSeries created by the pairs [(0, 7), (10, 70)] would evaluate to null (= undefined) on the interval
 (-oo, 0), to 7 on [0, 10) and to 70 on [10, oo).
-The pairs [(null, 3), (5, 30)] create a TimeSeries evaluating to 3
+The pairs [(null, 3), (5, 30)] create a GenericTimeSeries evaluating to 3
 on (-oo, 5) and to 30 on [5, +oo).
-This shows how TimeSeries implements the method *apply(T)* of UnaryFunction.
+This shows how GenericTimeSeries implements the method *apply(T)* of UnaryFunction.
 The principle of left closed and right open intervals holds throughout the class.
-TimeSeries has been designed for handling -oo and +oo as valid time and for coping with missing values
+GenericTimeSeries has been designed for handling -oo and +oo as valid time and for coping with missing values
 which are represented by null.
 All time series go from -oo to +oo, the first value
 might be defined (not null) or undefined (null). null is considered the smallest element of the universe.
 This class guarantees: